noamr/explainers/border-shape-explainer.md

     * The **inner contour** determines how `overflow` content is clipped.
     * The **outer contour** determines the extent to which the border is filled.
 The area between the inner and outer contoured is filed using CSS `fill-*` properties similar to how SVG elements are filled).
     * Both contours are **stroked** using CSS `stroke` properties (again, like in SVG).
 The stroke width does not affect layout in any way.
-    * The **outer contour** alsos determine how `box-shadow`s and `outline`s are rendered.
-Both properties follow the outer-contour. `outline` acts as an additional stroke on that contour, using the outline's color, style and width.
+    * The **outer contour** alsos determine how `box-shadow`, `backdrop-filter` and `outline`s are rendered.
+Those properties follow the outer-contour. `outline` acts as an additional stroke on that contour, using the outline's color, style and width.

 ---